 Temporary anchorage devices (TADs), also known as micro-screws or micro-implants, are one of the ways that Hometown Orthodontics provides the most cutting edge treatment options to patients.
 When used appropriately, TADs can reduced treatment complexity and treatment time, reduce the need for expensive dental work, and in certain cases, may also provide a non-surgical alternative for those patients who would otherwise require surgical correction.
 Dr. Virdee is trained in the most progressive techniques for TAD placement and only uses an evidence-based approach (treatment that is backed by science) to use this technology.
-Both in our Sudbury Orthodontics and Mississauga Orthodontics locations, our goal is to use innovations in orthodontics safely so you can LIVE, LAUGH, SMILE everyday.
+Our goal is to use innovations in orthodontics safely so you can LIVE, LAUGH, SMILE everyday.

 What are TADs?